rokf/howl-elm/README.md

 #### Adds
 1. Syntax highlighting for `.elm` files
-2. Autocomplete and documentation via static API (Currently disabled)
-3. Inteligent autocomplete with `elm-oracle`
+2. Inteligent autocomplete with `elm-oracle`
 3. Inteligent documentation with `elm-oracle`
 4. `elm-make` which compiles your project to `elm.js`
 5. `elm-package` which gives you a list of available packages to select and install